unional/dygma-defy-blackbook/switches/switch_rating.md

 Switches with a high tactile force does not necessary translates to higher scores.

-The most important factor that would affect the `clarity` rating is the shape of the tactile bump.
+The most important factor that would affect the `Sharp` rating is the shape of the tactile bump.

 The steeper the bump is, especially the drop after the bump peak, the more likely it will generate a cleaner feel of the key press.